make-software/casper-net-sdk/Docs/Articles/Casper20MigrationGuide.md

 }
 ```

-## Balances

-The new `NoFee` mode in Casper 2.0 introduces the concept of a ‘balance hold’.
-In this mode of operation, for each transaction, the network holds the amount paid for its execution in the paying purse.
-Thus, entities have a total balance and an available balance, where the available balance is equal to the total balance minus the held balance.

-To get detailed information on an entity balance, use the new method `QueryBalanceDetails(IPurseIdentifier)` with a purse identifier. `PublicKey`, `AccountHashKey`, `AddressableEntityKey`, and `URef` keys implement the `IPurseIdentifier` interface and can be used to retrieve the balance details for an entity.

-`GetAccountBalance` has been renamed to `GetBalance` since this method can be used for any type of entity, not only for accounts.

-## Deploys and Transactions

-Condor introduces a new transaction model to support advanced use cases.
-While `Deploy`s continue to work in Condor, this type is deprecated, and Casper recommends switching to the new `TransactionV1` type.

-Similar to the `DeployTemplates` class, which provides deploy templates for most common use cases, we've implemented a `TransactionBuilder` class to facilitate the creation of transactions using the new `TransactionV1` model for different use cases.
-Check the documentation and the examples for more information.

-Use the new method `PutTransaction` to send a `TransactionV1` to the network.
-Use the new `GetTransaction` method to retrieve an accepted transaction.
-Both methods can also be used to send and retrieve a `Deploy`.
-For unprocessed transactions, the ExecutionInfo in the response is `null`.
-Upon processing, this property contains all information about the execution, including cost, payments, errors (if any), and execution effects.

 ### GetDeploy()

 Response from the `GetDeploy()` method has changed.
 Instead of a list of `ExecutionResult` objects, it now returns an instance of `ExecutionInfo` for a processed deploy.
 This instance contains block information and a results object.

 ### Payments and costs

-For a transaction (old and new versions) processed in Condor, the execution results object contains three properties related to the gas consumed and the CSPR tokens paid:
+For a transaction (old and new versions) processed in Casper 2.0, the execution results object contains three properties related to the gas consumed and the CSPR tokens paid:

 - `limit`: The maximum allowed gas limit for the transaction.
 - `consumed`: Gas consumed executing the transaction.